The Powers of Palo Santo Wood

 Palo Santo as Mosquito Repellent:

 The oil from the Palo Santo tree is believed to have mosquito repellent qualities.
 In South America, Palo Santo is burned to ward off the annoying mosquitos.
 Burn the Palo Santo sticks outside in a fire-safe dish to repel flying insects.
-It also can be burned along with a Citronella candle to provide more protection (or check out our new Citronella/Palo Santo candles and incense products from Skeem in our shop).
+It also can be burned along with a Citronella candle to provide more protection (or check out our Palo Santo Citronella candles, body spray and incense products from Skeem in our shop).

 Palo Santo and Meditation: